towhare/towChart/readme.txt

 hello
-Git is a version control system I love it.
-Git is free software.
 Git is a distributed version control system.
-Git is a free software distributed under the GPL add
+Git is free software distributed under the GPL.
+Git is a mutable index called stage.